Archive

 So on this Good Friday, I’m not doing so well on the sacrificing of food.
 I love food.
 So I’m into the practice of loving.
 But next week, after eating some cake this weekend, I’ll do a cleanse; wherein, I’ll only be able to eat fruits and vegetables and whole grains and only organic meats - so salt, so sugar, no flour, no dairy….which means, do ice cream. boo.
 But I know my body will love me for it later.
 I did my first cleanse last May and I told myself that I’ll aim to do a cleanse every 4 months, with the change of the seasons, because it felt so refreshing.

-Janice Down the Rabbit Hole, Food
+Categories: Down the Rabbit Hole, Food Tags: